Advertisement

 Cruz at the 2024 Australian Open Junior Championships at Melbourne Park.
 (Credit: Getty)

-Who is Cruz Hewitt
+Who is Cruz Hewitt?

-Cruz Hewitt is the son of former World No. 1 and two-time Grand Slam champion Lleyton Hewitt and actress Bec Hewitt.
-Born into tennis royalty, Cruz has been hitting the court since he was a child.
 His early years were filled with unique opportunities, like practising with Roger Federer at the age of six and spending time at the Rafa Nadal Academy in Mallorca.

 Advertisement

-Lleyton Hewitt, Cruz Hewitt and Bec Hewitt.
-(Credit: Getty)
+Lleyton Hewitt and Cruz Hewitt.
+Pic: Getty

 How is Cruz Hewitt performing on the court?